-This document and the information contained herein are the exclusive properties of NovAtel Inc. and/or its affiliates within the Hexagon Autonomy & Positioning division ("Hexagon").
+This document and the information contained herein are the exclusive properties of the legal entities that comprise the Autonomous Solutions division of the Hexagon AB group of companies ("Hexagon").

 No part of this document may be reproduced, displayed, distributed, or used in any medium, in connection with any other materials, or for any purpose without prior written permission from Hexagon.
 Applications for permission may be directed to contact.ap@hexagon.com.
 Unauthorized reproduction, display, distribution or use may result in civil as well as criminal sanctions under the applicable laws.
 Hexagon aggressively protects and enforces its intellectual property rights to the fullest extent allowed by law.